brianbuccola/brianbuccola.github.io/_posts/2016-10-27-the-yale-record-does-not-endorse-hillary-clinton.md

 layout: post
 title: "The Yale Record does not endorse Hillary Clinton"
 date: 2016-10-27
-tags: politics humor semantics linguistics
+tags: politics humor semantics linguistics quotes
 ---

 This is just a bookmark to remind myself to use [this wonderful little article